ar-nelson/jaspr/jaspr/pattern-matching.jaspr.md

 `null`, boolean, and number patterns match values equal to themselves, and do not bind any names.

 String patterns that are valid names (not containing `.` or any reserved character, and not starting with `$`) match anything, and bind the matched value to the string.
+The string `“_”` (underscore) does not bind any variables, and can be used to ignore parts of a pattern.

 Array patterns of length 2 starting with `“”` (quoted forms) match only values equal to the second element of the pattern, and do not bind any names.